Sangale1811/Mad-Libs-Generator/README.md

 - `mad_libs.py`: Python script containing the game logic.
 - `README.md`: This file, providing instructions and information about the game.

+## Development

+- This game was developed using Python, utilizing dictionaries, random module, and console I/O for user interaction.

 ## How to Run

 Ensure you have Python installed on your system.
 You can run the game by executing the `mad_libs.py` script in a Python environment.